marccamb/starter-academic/content/authors/admin/_index.md

 - Visitors
 ---

 I am currently interested about the link between leaf microbiota and drought stress in forest trees.
-Using the (ORPHEE large scale experiment)[https://sites.google.com/view/orpheeexperiment/home], I am trying to predict drought stress of *Quercus ilex*, *Quercus robur*, *Pinus pinaster* and *Betula pendula* using their leaf bacterial and fungal communities.
+Using the [ORPHEE large scale experiment](https://sites.google.com/view/orpheeexperiment/home), I am trying to predict drought stress of *Quercus ilex*, *Quercus robur*, *Pinus pinaster* and *Betula pendula* using their leaf bacterial and fungal communities.
 Those tools could be used to improve biomonitoring of forests.